Auditions and Show Dates coming soon.

 Bishops Stortford Academy of Performing Arts are a company professionally staging West End & Broadway Shows for young people at Rhodes Arts Complex whilst also providing a broad spectrum of the performing arts including Drama, Plays, Dance Shows and Workshops.

-Membership is available for those wanting to take part in our West End & Broadway Musical Theatre Productions staged at Rhodes Arts Complex.
+Membership is available for those wanting to take part in our West End & Broadway Musical Theatre Productions staged at South Mill Arts.

 We provide opportunities for students to develop singing, acting and dancing, whilst building their confidence and learning life changing skills, all whilst having fun.
-Sign up today and enjoy the benefits of membership and take part in our productions at Rhodes Arts Complex.
+Sign up today and enjoy the benefits of membership and take part in our productions at South Mill Arts.